1. Freycinet National Park

 10. Bruny Island

 A small island accessible by ferry (take your car!) from Kettering, Bruny Island is home to gourmet local food and produce.
-Feast upon berries, cheese, oysters, whiskey, just to name a few of the spoils on the island.
-Don’t forget to grab a photo of the iconic Bruny Island ‘Neck’.
+Feast upon berries, cheese, oysters and whiskey, and don’t forget to grab a photo of the iconic Bruny Island ‘Neck’.

 No list of Tasmanian sights is complete without Salamanca Market.
-Occurring every Saturday from 8:30am to 3pm, the market is home to local artisans, makers, crafters and producers who sell their handmade wares.
-You’ll find gorgeous Tasmanian timber products, hand-worked glass, jewellery, organic produce, art, leather goods, cheese, bread, wine, and delicious hot food vans!
+Occurring every Saturday on Hobart's waterfront from 8:30am to 3pm, the market is home to local artisans, makers, crafters and producers who sell their handmade wares.
+You’ll find gorgeous Tasmanian timber products, hand-worked glass, jewellery, organic produce, art, leather goods, cheese, bread, wine and delicious food vans!

 You might also like: